-I-49 legislators all want in 3rd District
+I-49 legislators all want in 3rd district

 "Now, if one party represented one district and the other party represented the other, that might make more people want to be in one district or the other," Martin said.
 "Partisan preference might rear its head."

-Sebastian County had four small towns in it split away from the 3rd District after the 2010 census.
+Sebastian County had four small towns split away from the 3rd District after the 2010 census.

 "I'm getting two messages from my county and city officials: We want to be in the 3rd District, and we don't want to be split," said Sen. Mathew Pitsch, R-Fort Smith.

 "We've done our time" at having communities with shared interests put into different districts, he said.
 This time there is no need to split counties or towns, Pitsch said.
-Rep. Nelda Speaks, R-Mountain Home, proved it.
-Her bill wouldn't divide any county or towns in the state, and each district closely matches the target population.
+Rep. Nelda Speaks, R-Mountain Home, proved it in her proposal for redistricting.

-The 3rd District would include Sebastian, Crawford, Washington, Benton, and Carroll counties in Speaks' proposal.
+In her bill, no county or towns in the state would be split, and each district would closely hit the target population.
+The 3rd District would include Sebastian, Crawford, Washington, Benton and Carroll counties.
 Carroll County, which is in the 3rd District, has 28,260 residents, according to the census.
 Speaks' proof that a whole-county map can work will make it harder to argue for any splits, Pitsch said.

-Whitaker said legislators in the Northwest corner are hearing from Madison County residents, who were moved into the 4th District in 2011.
+Whitaker said legislators in the state's Northwest are hearing from Madison County residents, who were moved into the 4th District in 2011.

 "I get more texts and emails from Madison County than anywhere else wanting to come back into the 3rd," Whitaker said.
 Madison and Washington counties have close economic, family and even court ties, he said.
 The two are in the same judicial district.

-Whitaker drew a map including Madison County in the 3rd and shopped it around to constituents.
+Whitaker drew a map that includes Madison County in the 3rd District and shopped it around to constituents.
 Their immediate response was "why isn't Carroll County in there?" he said.
 Carroll County's economic and family ties to Benton and Washington counties are like Madison's, Whitaker said.

-Pitsch said he understands Madison County's desire to return to the 3rd, "But by the time you add Benton, Washington, Crawford, Sebastian and Carroll counties together, you have 746,000 with a target of 753,000," Pitsch said.
+Pitsch said he understands Madison County's desire to return to the 3rd District, "but by the time you add Benton, Washington, Crawford, Sebastian and Carroll counties together, you have 746,000 with a target of 753,000," Pitsch said.

 Madison County has 16,521 residents, according to the 2020 census.

-Northwest Arkansas is the fastest-growing region in the state, too.
+Northwest Arkansas is the fastest-growing region in the state.
 Setting boundaries for the next 10 years that start out by overstuffing the fastest-growing district would make no sense even if the plan passed legal muster, Pitsch said.

-Lawmakers tried to split Washington County after the 2010 census.
+After the 2010 census, lawmakers tried to split Washington County.
 Democrats held a majority in the Legislature then.
 South Arkansas' 4th District was the only U.S. House district left in Arkansas with a Democratic incumbent.

-Democratic legislators tried to shore up their party's margin in the 4th District by moving Fayetteville -- a more liberal, university town -- out of the heavily Republican 3rd district and into the 4th.
+Democratic legislators sought to shore up their party's margin in the 4th District by moving Fayetteville -- a more liberal, university town -- out of the heavily Republican 3rd District and into the 4th District.

-Crawford County saw half of its territory go into the 4th District, including half of Alma.
+Half of Crawford County was put in the 4th District, including half of Alma.
 Heavily Republican Russellville and all the rest of Pope County stayed in the 3rd District.
-Keeping Pope County and Fayetteville in the 3rd led to cutting Newton County in half so the district could reach Russellville.
-Also, a corner of Searcy County went into the 3rd District while the rest stayed in the 1st.
+Keeping Pope County and Fayetteville in the 3rd District led to cutting Newton County in half so the district could reach Russellville.
+Also, a corner of Searcy County went into the 3rd District while the rest stayed in the 1st District.

 The state is far less divided by party now than it was 10 years ago.
 Republicans hold all four of Arkansas' U.S. House seats.
 The state Legislature that will draw the lines also is heavily Republican.
-No Democrat got closer than 45% of the vote in any U.S. House race in Arkansas in 2020.
-Rep. Rick Crawford of east Arkansas's 1st District ran unopposed.
+No Democrat has gotten closer than 45% of the vote in any U.S. House race in Arkansas in 2020.
+U.S. Rep. Rick Crawford of east Arkansas' 1st District ran unopposed.

 Some communities worry more about splits than others, said Sen. Bart Hester, R-Cave Springs.
 His Senate district lies deep within Benton County.